-However, if you use a rice cooker, measuring could get confusing.
+However, if you use a rice cooker, measuring can get confusing.
 Many rice cookers come with a handy rice cup measure and product manuals will provide cooking guides based on these measurements.
 While a standard U.S. cup measure is 240 ml, a rice cup according to rice industry standards is much smaller at 180 ml.